-Most of Kos’ beaches are suitable for water skiing, canoes, jet bikes, paragliding and many other entertaining activities.
-Some of the best places to indulge in waters sports are: the sandy Kardamena beach, the blue-flagged Tigkaki beach in the north of the island and the beaches around Kefalos resort – all of them providing and excellent range of activities, from jet-skiing and banana rides, to windsurfing, water skiing and catamaran sailing.
+Most of Kos’ beaches are suitable for water skiing, canoes, jet bikes, paragliding, and many other entertaining activities.
+Some of the best places to indulge in waters sports are the sandy Kardamena beach, the blue-flagged Tigkaki beach (in the north of the island), and the beaches around Kefalos resort – all of them providing an excellent range of activities, from jet-skiing and banana rides to windsurfing, water skiing, and catamaran sailing.

 Crete – For Food

-Last but not least, the largest island in Greece has many to be proud of, from stunning beaches and majestic mountains to fascinating ports and awe-inspiring architecture, but its culinary scene is particularly impressive.
-The beautiful and diverse Crete boasts a rich gastronomic culture that combines tradition, creativity and top-quality produce into a symphony of tastes.
+Last but not least, the largest island in Greece has many to be proud of, from stunning beaches and majestic mountains to fascinating ports and awe-inspiring architecture, plus a particularly impressive culinary scene.
+The beautiful and diverse island of Crete boasts a rich gastronomic culture that combines tradition, creativity, and top-quality produce into a symphony of tastes.